New York Lessons from Fukushima

 Prime Minister Kan said with ten nuclear power plants close together and three hydrogen explosions at Fukushima Daiichi, he wondered at the time whether he would need to evaculate Tokyo.
 Now Tokyo is 120 miles from Fukushima - Indian Point is 26 miles from New York City.
 Gundersen comparing Fukushima and Indian Point says Indian Point is in worse condition than Fukushima was the day before the accident.
 One of the reasons is emergency planning - and the proximity of the plants to the city Next he says is preparedness.

 And it was Ralph Nader the crusader who brought risk home for many who attended the symposium.
-He says evacuation because of an accident at Indian Point is impossible.
-Nader says above all nuclear power is an undemocratic technology.
+He said above all nuclear power is an undemocratic technology.
+"Evacuation because of an accident at Indian Point is impossible."